jbloomlab/phydms/docs/implementation.rst

 .. _implementation:

 =======================================================
-Numerical implementation of likelihood and gradients
+Numerical implementation
 =======================================================

+This page contains some information on the numerical implementation of `phydms`_, particularly in regards to how the likelihoods and its derivatives are computed.
+It may be of help in trying to understand the code.

 .. contents::
    :depth: 2